JoaoHMiranda/JoaoHMiranda/README.md

 ## 🎯 Goals

-To leverage my analytical mindset and passion for technology, creating innovative solutions that positively impact society.
+My mission is to apply my analytical skills and enthusiasm for technology to create innovative, efficient, and impactful solutions that drive positive change in society.